DanielCalle/prettier-plugin-sf-xml/README.md

 `prettier-plugin-sf-xml` is a [prettier](https://prettier.io/) plugin for Salesforce Metadata XML.

-This plugin uses a modified version of the [swagup-com/sf-xml-formatter](https://github.com/swagup-com/sf-xml-formatter) xml file sorting algorithm with new features to adapt to the original Salesforce files such as 4-space tabulation and respecting the tag order.
+This plugin uses a modified version of the [swagup-com/sf-xml-formatter](https://github.com/swagup-com/sf-xml-formatter) xml file sorting algorithm with new features to adapt to the original Salesforce files such as respecting the tag order and add custom indentation through the prettier tabWidth and useTab options.

 ## Getting started